GGnoRE432/GGs-Walltaker-Widget/README.md

 <h1>Features:</h1>
 - Able to place multiple widgets with each able to point to their own link.<br>
 - Click on the widget to open the link.<br>
+- Optional crop to fill the entire widget.<br>
 - Configurable update timer.
 Can help with battery life if set higher.
 (Default: 10 seconds)<br>
 <br>